-The Unsolved Murder of Tupac Shakur: Untangling the Epic Layers of Conspiracy Surrounding the Case
+The Unsolved Murder of Tupac Shakur: Untangling the Epic Layers of Mystery Surrounding the Case

 Death Row/Interscope

-When All Eyez on Me—hip-hop's first double album—came out in April 1996, critics applauded its sonically impressive importance to the genre.
-One song stood out, however, for not having a socially conscious bent—"2 of Amerikaz Most Wanted," a duet with Snoop.
-The video, filmed in the spring of 1996, features a bloody Tupac, fresh from being shot, walking in on two guys named "Buffy" and "Piggie," one of whom is on the phone and the guy on the line can be heard saying, "We did it, man."
+When All Eyez on Me—hip-hop's first double album—came out in April 1996, it was a critical and commercial smash.

+One song stood out in particular, however, for not having 'Pac's usual socially conscious bent—"2 of Amerikaz Most Wanted," a duet with Snoop.
+The music video, filmed in the spring of 1996, features a bloody Tupac, fresh from being shot, walking in on two guys named "Buffy" and "Piggie," and Buffy's saying, "He's gone, baby, you the man."

 They beg for their life.
 Tupac says, "I ain't gonna kill you.
 We was homeboys once, Pig.
 Once we homeboys, we always homeboys."
-Then he steps aside and two of his crew step forward, about to pull their triggers.
+Then he steps aside and the scene cuts to yellow police tape.

-Shakur had originally tried to insist there was just an issue between him and Wallace, denying that there was some big Coast vs. Coast beef going on, but he eventually started taking more digs at the East Coast scene in general.

-Shakur and Snoop Dogg appeared with Knight on the cover of the New York Times Magazine in January 1996.
-Knight said in the article that Notorious B.I.G.'s wife, Faith Evans, had bought Tupac's flashy outfit, as well as "some other stuff."
-Asked how he thanked her, Shakur said, "I did enough."
+"All names have been changed to protect the innocent," the video taunts at the beginning.

 Mark Davis/BET/Getty Images for BET